 - μt/ρ = 0.0326 cm2/g (values are available at NIST)

 - μ = 1.289 cm-1 (values are available at NIST)

 The resulting absorbed dose rate in grays per hour is then:

 Since the radiation weighting factor for gamma rays is equal to one, and we have assumed the uniform radiation field (the tissue weighting factor is also equal to unity), we can directly calculate the equivalent dose rate and the effective dose rate (E = HT) from the absorbed dose rate as:

 2) Partial irradiation

-In this case we assume a partial irradiation of lungs only.
-Thus, we have to use the tissue weighting factor, which is equal to wT = 0.12.
+In this case, we assume partial irradiation of the lungs only.
+Thus, we have to use the tissue weighting factor equal to wT = 0.12.
 The radiation weighting factor for gamma rays is equal to one.
 As a result, we can calculate the effective dose rate as:

-Note that, if one part of the body (e.g.,,the lungs) receives a radiation dose, it represents a risk for a particularly damaging effect (e.g.,, lung cancer).
-If the same dose is given to another organ it represents a different risk factor.
+If one part of the body (e.g., the lungs) receives a radiation dose, it represents a risk for a particularly damaging effect (e.g., lung cancer).
+The same dose given to another organ represents a different risk factor.